Cosmic rays and random magnetic traps: Introduction

-For an ensemble of particles with a certain (e.g., isotropic) distribution in the angle between their velocities and the local magnetic field direction (the pitch angle), understanding the existence and evolution of a magnetic trap signature in the spatial distribution of CR in the ISM is a challenging task.
-The confinement of an isotropic plasma in a magnetic trap has been extensively studied in application to various environments from laboratory plasmas to astrophysical systems.
-However, most such studies focus on the behavior of individual particles rather than their statistical ensemble.
-For example, \citet{Chirikov1960} discusses the long-term trapping of a single particle in an idealized trap and the role of stochastic particle scattering.
-The problem of containing a statistical ensemble of particles in random magnetic traps has rarely been addressed.
-Among the studies of the propagation of charged particles in weakly inhomogeneous fields we mention \citet{Balebanov1967}, \citet{Ripperda2017} and \citet{Xu2020} as most relevant in the present context.
+Among studies of the propagation of charged particles in weakly inhomogeneous fields we mention \citet{Balebanov1967}, \citet{Ripperda2017} and \citet{Xu2020} as most relevant in the present context.
 The effect of magnetic structures such as a magnetized molecular cloud, and the corresponding inhomogeneity in the CR particle distribution, is discussed by \citet{Silsbee2018}.
 Our previous test particle simulations with emphasis on their spatial distribution \citep{Seta2018} addressed the distribution of CR protons in random magnetic fields (both Gaussian and spatially intermittent) and their trapping, and found no correlation between particle distribution and magnetic field strength, thus refuting the equipartition assumption when applied at the scales comparable to or smaller than the correlation scale of the magnetic field.
 Moreover, the trapping of the CR particles causes their number density to be larger between the magnetic mirrors, facilitating an anti-correlation between the CR and magnetic field energy densities.

 Apart from trapping between magnetic mirrors, the CR particle distribution can be affected by closed magnetic field lines around elliptic (O-type) magnetic neutral points, which should be abundant in a random magnetic field: such a closed magnetic loop can be either over- or under-populated by the charged particles depending on their sources and pitch-angle scattering (which allows the particles to move across the magnetic field).
 We do not discuss here the effects of elliptic magnetic null points on the CR distribution, but focus on the trapping of cosmic ray particles between magnetic mirrors.